-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT (Former) Malsis School Foot-10 The new owner of this site has aspirations to develop housing on 5Ha of the sites 8Ha of playing fields.
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3-5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT (Former) Malsis School Foot-10 The new owner of this site has aspirations to develop housing on 5Ha of the sites 8Ha of playing fields.
 Approval already exists to build 41 units on approx. 2Ha of playing fields with agreed planning gain investment of £500k into improving the remaining sports facilities on site and a community use agreement.
 Several community sports clubs used the site when open as a school but no longer have access to the site.
-This assessment identifies a clear deficiency of football provision in the south Craven area submit planning application for disposal of part of the sites playing fields subject to protection and enhancement of the 3Ha southern area playing fields through a S106 agreement for £1m worth of improvements.
-2. Developer to produce a fully costed site masterplan and project plan for the protection and enhancement of the residual 3Ha of southern playing fields to include Agent and Developer CDC The FA Sutton FC Crosshills Cosmos FC Officer time to for planning gain negotiation to fund and deliver all action plan items and developer to project manage site development Short to Medium High
+This assessment identifies a clear deficiency of football provision in the south Craven area fully costed site masterplan and project plan for the protection and enhancement of the residual 3Ha of southern playing fields to include The FA Sutton FC Officer time to for planning gain negotiation to fund and deliver all action plan items and developer to project manage site development Short to Medium High

-Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Developer/Owner to agree full community use of the playing fields for use by Crosshills Cosmos FC, and Sutton FC and consider/negotiate a long term fully maintaining and insuring lease to Sutton FC Rationalize the existing pavilions/ clubhouses and masterplan to include a new fit for purpose clubhouse and changing rooms to service the southern playing fields and meet clubs needs Re-develop the existing sand-based AGP into a small sided 60x40 3G site with floodlighting, to be used for training and mini soccer matches
+Site ACTION ID ISSUE / OPPORTUNITY TO BE ADDRESSED KEY ACTION(S) NUMBERING INDICATES ORDER OF PREFERENCE PARTNERS (LEAD=BOLD) SUPPORTING PARTNERS RESOURCE IMPLICATIONS AND POTENTIAL SOURCES OF RESOURCING TIMESCALE - SH: 1-3 YRS MED: 3- 5 YRS LNG 5-10 YRS PRIORITY - DEPENDING ON OVERALL IMPACT Developer/Owner to agree full community use of the playing fields for use by Crosshills Cosmos FC, and Sutton FC and consider/negotiate a long term fully maintaining and insuring lease to Sutton FC Rationalize the existing pavilions/ clubhouses and mactorplan to include a masterplan to include a new fit for purpose clubhouse and changing rooms to service the southern playing fields and meet clubs needs 6.
+Re-develop the existing sand-based AGP into a small sided 60x40 3G site with floodlighting, to be used for training and mini soccer matches